Potatoconomy/GermBot/README.md

 ### .env

-Once you have a bot Token and your guild name, go into my exampleenv.txt file.
+Once you have a bot Token and your guild name, go into exampleenv.txt file with Notepad++.
 Replace the respective fields with your unique information.
-Rename this file to ‘.env’.
+Rename this file to ‘.env’ using saveas in Notepad++.
+This file must become a '.env' filetype.
 My .env file is not included for privacy reasons.

 For further .env reading, please see:
 [\<https://pypi.org/project/python-dotenv/]\>